 Our primary sources of cash are historically proceeds from issuances of equity and debt securities and receipts from revenues.
-In addition, we have received proceeds from non-recurring engineering and licensing of our patent portfolio, including as a result of our entry into the SK hynix Strategic Agreement, which we use to support our operations.
+In addition, we have received proceeds from our entry into a Strategic Product Supply and License Agreement with SK hynix, Inc., a South Korean memory semiconductor supplier ("SK hynix"), on April 5, 2021 (the "Strategic Agreement"), which we use to support our operations.
 We have also funded our operations with a revolving line of credit under a bank credit facility, and to a lesser extent, equipment leasing arrangements.
+We are currently seeking to obtain a new bank credit facility to replace the terminated facility we had with SVB.

-The following tables present selected financial information as of July 2, 2022, and January 1, 2022 and for the first six months of 2022 and 2021 (in thousands):
+The following tables present selected financial information as of April 1, 2023, and December 31, 2022 and for the first three months of 2023 and 2022 (in thousands):